 A Florida 501c3, begun in Orlando, FL, is dedicated to giving the most distressed a needed Second Chance.
 RSC has evolved into a key education and entrepreneur creator for kids, in addition to adults and plans to expand worldwide.
 Kids will create the future and RSC is helping them lead the way. but we still have to help those adults who have the desire to succeed.
-So, RSC is helping entire communities, and it is working.
 Vital for all, no matter what the past or poverty levels.
 All must have their second chance at a great life.

 About Us Town Hall History Detroit Las Vegas Facebook